San29082005/vidtube/README.md

-is this project as only frentend begginr level projects
+1. this project as only frentend  level projects
+2.it is reponsive
+3.2 pages in this website